 What Villanova ESG does

-Villanova ESG does not sell generic sustainability positioning.
-The firm reviews where supplier evidence, operational records and documentation gaps may affect buyer confidence, procurement review, contract continuity and board-level risk discussions.
+The firm does not sell generic sustainability positioning.
+It reviews where supplier evidence, operational records and documentation gaps may affect buyer confidence, procurement review, contract continuity and board-level risk discussion.

 Supplier evidence review